MileHacker Logo

 Jinzhou’s public transportation network consists of an extensive bus system.
 There is no metro or tram system.
 The buses cover most urban areas and connect to major points of interest.

-Bus routes span the majority of the city, linking residential areas, commercial centers, and popular tourist spots.
-Major hubs often include the main train stations (Jinzhou North Railway Station, Jinzhou Railway Station) and central commercial districts.
+Bus routes span the majority of the city, linking residential areas, commercial centers, and well-known tourist spots.
+Important hubs often include the main train stations (Jinzhou North Railway Station, Jinzhou Railway Station) and central commercial districts.
 Bus stops are clearly marked, usually displaying route numbers and destination signs in Chinese.

 Fares & Operation

 • Fares are typically ¥1-2 per ride.
-Payment should be with cash (exact change often), a local transit card, or mobile payment via WeChat Pay or Alipay.
+Payment is with cash (exact change often), a local transit card, or mobile payment via WeChat Pay or Alipay.

 • Buses generally operate from early morning (about 6:00 AM) until late evening (around 9:00-10:00 PM), with variations by specific route.